momentohq/public-dev-docs/docs/develop/authentication/api-keys.md

 API keys are long-lived and typically grant high levels of access to the holder.
 With this in mind, be sure to securely store your API key in a location that encrypts the value and prevents plain-text viewing.

-If your application is hosted in the cloud, you could use services like [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview), or [GCP Secret Manager](https://cloud.google.com/secret-manager).
+If your application is hosted in the cloud, it is best practice to store your keys in and retrieve from services like [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview), or [GCP Secret Manager](https://cloud.google.com/secret-manager).

 Storage of an API key is specific to your implementation and standard coding practices, but one thing is consistent across all applications - *keep it safe*!